Source Control

 Add branch status checks in CI to make sure that code follows best practices.

-Amplitude recommends adding new status checks to all your PR workflows.
-In addition to ampli status -u
+Amplitude recommends adding status checks to all your PR workflows.
+In addition to ampli status -u*, add a call to ampli status --is-merged.

-You can combine these into a single command, but for CI it can be useful to keep them separate.
-This helps you to see if the implementation checks succeed independently from the branch checks.
+You can combine these into a single command, but keeping them separate in CI can help identify whether implementation checks succeed independently from branch checks.

 - In PR workflows Amplitude recommends using

-In this case you can explicitly "lock" the tracking plan to a specific version on the main
+In this case, you can explicitly lock the tracking plan to a specific version on the main branch by using --is-latest-if-not-on-default-branch.

-This means any time an "external" change happens to the tracking plan you must follow these steps:
+Any time an external change happens to the tracking plan, follow these steps:

 - Run